I investigated the conditions under which "CSV (for FAQ data)" is semantically searched in Vertex AI Search

 - Use

-dotProduct(field_name)inranking_expressionto incorporate ranking - The schema's
+dotProduct(field_name)inranking_expressionto reflect in ranking - The schema's

 Why Do We Need to Pass the Query Vector Ourselves?